bodkan/admixr/cran-comments.md

 ## Resubmission

-1. After reading previous review comments, I'm afraid there is some misunderstanding in what this R package does.
+This is a third (re-)submission of the package to CRAN.

+There were two points raised in the last review:

+1. After reading the first comment ("your examples are wrapped with 'do not run'"), I should clarify the following:

-   As written in the DESCRIPTION, it's only purpose is to wrap around a set of command-line utilities distributed in the ADMIXTOOLS software suite (ADMIXTOOLS is a large C codebase).
+   The only purpose of this package is to wrap around command-line utilities in the unix-based ADMIXTOOLS software distribution for population genetics (a large C codebase with several other dependencies).
+Thanks to this package, the user can do all the work in R without ever touching bash/awk/sed/perl.

-   Naturally, the examples in the documentation require working ADMIXTOOLS installation - all documented functions are convenience wrappers and automated pipelines for complex command-line operations.
+   All examples in the documentation require working ADMIXTOOLS installation - the documented functions are wrappers and pipelines for more complex command-line operations happening under the hood.

-   This is why they are flagged with "do not run" - without compiled ADMIXTOOLS command-line programs, they will simply not run.
+   This is why they are all flagged with "do not run" - they simply will not run unless ADMIXTOOLS is compiled on the system.

-2. The reviewer reminded me that it's not allowed to modify user home filespace in examples/vignettes/tests and that I should be using `tempdir()`.
-However, I did not find a case where this is not the case.
-In all examples/vignettes/tests I'm using `tempdir()` unless the user specifies otherwise.
+2. The reviewer reminded me that I should be using `tempdir()` for accessing the filesystem.
+However, in all examples/vignettes/tests I've been using `tempdir()` by default unless the user specified otherwise.
+Nothing has changed in regard to this point.

 ## Test environments